Bo Davis

-Bo Davis (born May 17, 1970) is an American football coach and former defensive lineman who is currently the defensive line coach for Texas.
+Bo Davis (born May 17, 1970) is an American football coach and former defensive lineman who currently serves as the defensive line coach for the New Orleans Saints of the National Football League (NFL).

 Coaching career

-LSU
+LSU (first and second stint)

 Davis began his coaching career at his alma mater when he earned second team all SEC in 1995 as a graduate assistant.
 He left in 1997 to become an assistant North Shore High School in Texas.
 He returned to LSU in 2002 under Nick Saban as an assistant strength and conditioning coach.
 He won a national championship in 2003 and was retained by Les Miles for the 2005 season.

 Miami Dolphins

-Davis joined Saban's Dolphins staff as an assistant defensive line coach for the 2006.
+Davis joined Saban's Miami Dolphins staff as an assistant defensive line coach for the 2006.

 Alabama (first stint)

-Following Saban once again, Davis joined the Crimson Tide as the teams defensive line coach in 2007.
+Following Saban once again, Davis joined the Crimson Tide as the team's defensive line coach in 2007.
 There he won another championship in 2009.
 However he would leave following the 2010 season.

 Texas (first stint)

 Davis then joined Mack Brown's Texas Longhorns where he coached the defensive tackles from 2011 to 2013.